-Hafsa Ammar is a student of the Department of Peace and Conflict Studies at the National Defence University, Islamabad.
-Her areas of expertise are hybrid warfare, narrative building, and nuclear deterrence in South Asia.
+Hafsa Ammar is a graduate of the National Defence University, Islamabad.
+Her areas of expertise are narrative building and propaganda warfare, centered around the Soviet Union and modern-day Russia.

 What is the Movie About?